-Names (people and places) in Mawr draw themselves from 2 modern Celtic Languages: Irish and Welsh.
+Names (people and places) in Mawr are modeled on 2 Celtic Languages in our world: Irish and Welsh.

 Welsh is the ‘common’ tongue of the kingdoms Cuhál and Tuhál and is considered easy or intimate.

 Irish is the ‘high’ language of the High Kingdom of Foraoise and is considered formal.

 You may or may not care about pronunciation.